codice/saml-conformance/README.md

 * Provide your plugins directory to the `samlconf` script using `-p` or `--plugins`.

 ### Docker
-To build a docker image, execute `gradle build docker`.
+To build a docker image, execute `gradlew build docker`.

 > NOTE
 >